by WEX Benefits

 Expanded public transit.
 The rise and rebound of ride-sharing.
 Increased work-from-home arrangements.
 The work commute has changed a lot recently, as lawmakers and civic officials grapple with how to effectively support people traveling to and through their ever-growing cities.

-New York City, Washington, D.C., Philadelphia, and Seattle are among cities that have enacted laws and ordinances requiring employers of a certain size to offer commuter benefits to their employees.
+New York City, Washington, D.C., Chicago, Philadelphia, and Seattle are among cities that have enacted laws and ordinances requiring employers of a certain size to offer commuter benefits to their employees.
 A number of major cities, including New York City, are working toward implementing congestion pricing, which charges drivers a fee for driving in highly congested areas.

 Are you responding to local commuter mandates, or simply interested in expanding your benefits offering?
 You might be surprised by some of the perks your employees could experience by participating in commuter benefits (aside from the obvious tax savings, of course).
 Keep reading or download your free guide to learn more!